Carolina Morace

-Carolina Morace (/it/; born 5 February 1964) is an Italian politician and former footballer, who played as a striker.
-She was most recently the head coach of Lazio Women.
+Carolina Morace (/it/; born 5 February 1964) is an Italian politician and former football coach and player, who played as a striker.
 She played for the Italian national team and for various clubs in women's Serie A. She was the top scorer in Serie A in the 1984–85 season, and for 11 consecutive years from 1987–88 to 1997–98, and she holds the distinction of scoring the first hat-trick in a FIFA Women's World Cup.
-She is also a registered lawyer.

 After retiring as a player, she began a managing career with Lazio.
 She then managed the Italian national team from 2000 to 2005, and the Canadian national women's team from 2009 to 2011.
 In 2014, she was the first woman to be inducted into the Italian Football Hall of Fame.
 Morace was elected to the European Parliament in 2024.
+In 2019, she was named one of the Golden Foot Football Legends.